 lon_cut_end = 3601 # index for 60 W

-depth_cut_end = 30 # index for 454
+depth_cut_end = 30 # index for 454 m

-# creating the cross-section surfaces
+# creating the cross-section arrays

-surface3D = EOF1[0, lat_cut_start:lat_cut_end,lon_cut_start:lon_cut_end] # surface cross-section
+surface3D = EOF1[0, lat_cut_start:lat_cut_end, lon_cut_start:lon_cut_end] # surface (depth) cross-section

-lat_depth3D = EOF1[:depth_cut_end , lat_cut_start, lon_cut_start:lon_cut_end] # zonal cross-section
+lat_depth3D = EOF1[:depth_cut_end, lat_cut_start, lon_cut_start:lon_cut_end] # zonal cross-section

-lon_depth3D = EOF1[:depth_cut_end , lat_cut_start:lat_cut_end, lon_cut_start] # meridional cross-section
+lon_depth3D = EOF1[:depth_cut_end, lat_cut_start:lat_cut_end, lon_cut_start] # meridional cross-section

 # Defining the range and position of each tick for labeling